 Following the defeat of the Spanish at the Battle of Bloody Marsh, the fort fell into disuse.
 The ruins yielded chunks of tabby to build plantation houses in the late 1700s.
 At that point, the era of plantations that grew Sea Island cotton began.
 Timber for the country’s first navy came from St. Simons, with the mast post of the Constitution, cut in John Couper’s yard.

 The planter families built Christ Church on the north end of the island near the old fort and cultivated the island up until the Civil War.
 Today only a few tabby slave cabins attest to that era, while the families rest in quiet of the cemetery behind Christ Church.
 The cemetery also bears witness to sons lost in the Civil War.

-The slave cabins of Hamilton Plantation at Gascoigne Bluff, now maintained by the Cassina Garden club and open to the public, give little evidence of the number of board feet of timber milled there following the Civil War.
+The Historic Hamilton Plantation Cabins and Grounds at Gascoigne Bluff, now maintained by the Cassina Garden club and open to the public, give little evidence of the number of board feet of timber milled there following the Civil War.
 The mills provided jobs for both the planters and freed slaves.
 It also brought Anson Green Phelps Dodge, Jr. to the island.
 His rebuilding of devastated Christ Church and the sadness in his life became the story of the late Eugenia Price’s novel, Beloved Invader.